 Rewards Interest Checking

 It's one financial benefit after another, stacked up nice and high.
-Earn rewards, collect interest on your deposits, and never pay a monthly service charge.
+Earn rewards, collect interest on your deposits, and avoid monthly service charges.
 Our interest-bearing account is ideal for customers who have a recurring direct deposit, ACH deposit, or ACH debit during each statement cycle.*

 • $50 needed to open

-• Earn additional cash with everyday debit card transactions during Reward Period**
+• Earn additional cash with everyday debit card transactions during the Reward Period**

 • Earn $0.05 reward for every debit card transaction* of $10 or more